Travel Guide

 Spain and therefore Pamplona are part of the Schengen area, so you do not need a visa.
 An identity card or passport is sufficient to cross the border.
 However, be careful with the entry requirements for your pets if you wish to bring them with you.
 Find out before you leave to find out how they can help you.

-You do not risk any health problems when going to Spain, so to Pamplona, the sanitary conditions are the same as in France.
-However, check if your vaccinations are up to date, this could save you from surprises once you are there.
-In summer, bring a cap, sunglasses, sunscreen and plenty of water.
-In winter, umbrella and warm clothes
+You don't risk any health problems by going to Spain, so in Pamplona, the health conditions are the same as in France.
+However, check if your vaccinations are up to date, this could avoid surprises once you are there.
+In summer, bring a cap, sunglasses, sun cream and plenty of water.
+In winter, umbrella and warm clothes.

 How to go to Pamplona?
 Our advice & tips